 Information retrieved from ACT's National website.

-make the best admissions decisions and helping test takers do their best on test day.”
+The GRE is a graduate-level admissions test which is committed to “helping schools make the best admissions decisions and helping test takers do their best on test day.”

 Information retrieved from GRE's General website.